Hamza-Maa/KYC-Mobile-App/README.md

   - main.dart

 ## Screenshots
-Here are some screenshots of the Shopping KYC App:
+Here are some screenshots of the KYC App:
 <p align="center">
   <img src="Screenshots/on_broading.png" />
   <img src="Screenshots/login.png"/>